michaldziuba03/purly/README.md

 # purly ✂

-Scalable and distrubuted SaaS platform for managing your brand links.
+SaaS platform for managing your brand links.
 Under active development.
 Primary goal of this project is to create sample that **does more** than just simple CRUD.

 > Frontend is still in very early stage of development.
 It lacks proper error handling and will receive major upgrade when core features will be done.